 The Allegheny Regional Asset District will grant $3.8 million to five Mon Valley libraries, the first grants made through its Transformative Community Library Fund.
 The fund, meant to address the needs of libraries serving low-income communities, has a $5 million outlay and further grants are likely, according to RAD.

-Rich joined PublicSource in 2020.
+Rich is the managing editor of PublicSource.
+He joined the team in 2020, serving as a reporter focused on housing and economic development and an assistant editor.
 He reported for the Pittsburgh Post-Gazette from 2005 through early 2020, leading projects on child poverty, the opioid epidemic, communities with concentrations of people accessing mental health services, and the federal use of confidential informants.
 He has covered the federal court and city government beats, and was part of a team that won the Pulitzer Prize for breaking news reporting, for reporting on the Tree of Life massacre.
 Rich has also worked for the Pittsburgh City Paper and the Pittsburgh Tribune-Review.
 He wrote a 2004 book about the subprime mortgage industry, called “American Nightmare: Predatory Lending and the Foreclosure of the American Dream.”
 His first journalistic foray was a column on the challenge of finding vegetarian food in Pittsburgh restaurants, published in 1994.
 Rich graduated from George Washington University, and he and his family can often be found on Western Pennsylvania bike trails.